wearscript/wearscript-docs/camera.rst

 ======

 cameraOn(double imagePeriod, [int maxHeight, int maxWidth, Function callback]) : void Continuously capture camera frames.
-Grab output via cameraCallback.
+If a callback is specified it is given the data base64 encoded.

 .. code-block:: guess